 When the auditors come knocking, one of the first things they’ll look at are your purchase orders, shipping orders and invoices to check that everything is in order.
 Having your documents straight nullifies the need for an investigation into the business practices of the organization, allowing you to run the company without any other interruptions.

 It’s Labor-Intensive (But Doesn’t Have to Be)

 One major drawback to three-way matching is the time and manpower involved in compiling the information and going over each form.
+It is especially time-consuming when companies still depend on paper invoices and human intervention.
 Sometimes, this can delay payments to the point where you have to pay extra for not meeting the terms and conditions of the transaction.
 If the accounting system is fully automated, all those forms can be retrieved and examined within seconds.
 Automating your processes also helps to consolidate your accounts payable systems with all other financial operations, so that transactions involving other departments can be just as accessible.
 And with safeguards built into the system, the chance of inaccuracies is significantly reduced.

 Three-way matching is considered to be one of the best accounting systems because it ensures accuracy, enforces ethical business practices and verifies that all stages of a workflow are working the way they should.
 Although some organizations that rely on manual processes struggle with the time involved in the procedure, those with automated and consolidated accounting systems will find three-way matching a synch.